-One of the key features of NNGT is to enable users to group nodes (neurons) into groups sharing common properties in order to facilitate the generation of network, the analysis of its properties, or complex simulations with NEST.
+One notable feature of NNGT is to enable users to group nodes (neurons) into groups sharing common properties in order to facilitate the generation of a network, the analysis of its properties, or complex simulations with NEST.

 The complete example file containing the code discussed here, as well as additional information on how to access NeuralGroup and NeuralPop properties can be found there: docs/examples/introduction_to_groups.py.